Darkhax-Minecraft/docs.darkhax.net/README.md

 game version.
 These branches are deployed to `docs.darkhax.net/version_branch_name`, for example the `1.20.1` branch should deploy to `docs.darkhax.net/1.20.1`.
 Versioned branches contain a modified copy of the starlight project from the `main` branch.

-## TODO
-- Deploy the site on commit
-- Write all the 1.20.1 docs
-- Integrate Umami
-- Integrate ads/sponsors?